wp-plugins/woocommerce-shipping-gateway-per-product/readme.txt

 = More Information =

-For more information, feel free to visit the official website for this plugin: <a href="http://www.dreamfox.nl" target="_blank">Dreamfox</a>.
+For more information, feel free to visit the official website for this plugin: <a href="http://www.dreamfoxmedia.nl" target="_blank">Dreamfox Media</a>.

 == Screenshots ==